fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 Shutting it down is a headache at the moment.
 Use another terminal and _docker kill_ command to kill the application.
 The _docker kill_ will send a kill signal (SIGKILL) to the application to force it to shut down.
 As an argument it needs the name or id of the container.

 Here I choose to kill it with the ID.
-The beginning of the ID is enough for docker to know which container I mean.
+The beginning of the ID is enough for Docker to know which container I mean.

 ```
 $ docker container ls